If you were to start react all over again what would you do?

 Read Chapter 1: The Tar Pit in the book Mythical Man-Month by Fred Brooks.
 It was our first bit of reading for my first seminar in week one.
 If you really can’t bring yourself to read the chapter, at least look at the picture on the front.
 It’s a sabre-tooth tiger drowning in a thick, marmite-like, bog, becoming extinct.
 The point is, that’s you.
 The marmite bog is the career you’ve just volunteered yourself for, and that sabre-tooth tiger, that’s you, drowning, head only just above the water of project managers, bad designs, broken dreams, wasted money, and the latest failed National Health Service IT project.

 Now Google what DRY means (clue – don’t repeat yourself.)
 Now you understand the basics of object-oriented programming.
 Later in your career people will say things like ‘technical debt is acceptable to get a minimum viable product’ or ‘deliver as much client value as quickly as possible’ or just ‘we don’t have time’.
-When these things happen, you’re probably going to have to repeat yourself.
-But keep the DRY mantra in mind and when you later deal with the headfuck you’ve created and consider then going DRY or changing jobs.
+When these things happen, you’re probably going to have to repeat yourself (cut and paste code.)
+But keep the DRY mantra in mind and when you later deal with the headfuck you’ve created – consider then going DRY or changing jobs.

 ( * See a possible future post on recruitment consultants and ‘anything that says Java is gold’.)

 Also, don’t create global variables, and don’t have side effects in your methods or functions*.
 That’s because if you do those things your code becomes more of a headfuck.
-Also I read some article criticising some car manufacturer’s code that had thousands of global variables that were literally a death trap.
+Also I read some article criticising a particular car manufacturer’s code that had thousands of global variables that were literally a death trap car crash.

 (* Please let me know the difference between a method and a function if you find out.
-It’s the sort of tech trivia mid-level programmers love to ask in job interviews, especially if they can catch you out and feel smug.)
+It’s the sort of tech trivia mid-level programmers love to ask in job interviews, especially if they can catch you out and feel smug.
+Update 2021: Last year I discovered the difference and was going to update it here.
+But I’ve since forgotten because it’s not something I need to know to code React.)

 Basically the idea is that you have separate chucks of code that operate independently and don’t tinker with each other.
 Except when you join them together in a system and they pass data between each other in documented, predictable, ways.